dsethz/dsethz.github.io/_pages/about.md

   - /about.html
 ---

-My work and research focus on making ML usable for practitioners, especially in the field of Biology.
-In my current role as a Ph.D. candidate, I utilize AI/ML to address limitations in widely used fluorescence microscopy.
+My work and research focus on making ML usable for practitioners, especially in the Life Sciences.
+In my current role as a PostDoc, I utilize AI/ML to address limitations in widely used fluorescence microscopy.
 Some of my work includes:

 * [aisegcell](https://github.com/CSDGroup/aisegcell): A deep learning-based image segmentation CLI that includes pretrained models for cell nucleus segmentations in bright field microscopy images.
 * [napari-aisegcell](https://github.com/CSDGroup/napari-aisegcell): A GUI for the [aisegcell](https://github.com/CSDGroup/aisegcell) package to segment nuclei and cells in bright field images.